Bailamos

-"Bailamos" ("We Dance") is a single by Spanish singer Enrique Iglesias sung in Spanglish.
-The song was released in 1999 as part of the soundtrack to the film Wild Wild West (1999) and later as the lead single from Iglesias's fourth and debut English-language album, Enrique (1999).
+"Bailamos" ("We Dance") is a single by Spanish singer Enrique Iglesias sung in English with some lines in Spanish.
+The song was released in 1999 as part of the soundtrack to the film Wild Wild West (1999) and later included on Iglesias's fourth and debut English-language album, Enrique (1999).
 "Bailamos" reached number one on the Spanish Singles Chart and on the US Billboard Hot 100, and it became a top-three hit in Canada, Hungary, New Zealand, Norway, and Sweden.
 In both New Zealand and Spain, it was the second-most-successful single of 1999.

 Background

 "Bailamos" was written by Paul Barry and Mark Taylor and produced by Barry and Brian Rawling, the same team which wrote and produced Cher's hit "Believe".
-The track first appeared on a limited edition of his Spanish studio album Cosas del Amor and was released as a single in parts of Latin America and Europe.
-After attending one of Enrique's concerts in March 1999, Will Smith asked Enrique to contribute to the soundtrack of his upcoming movie Wild Wild West and "Bailamos" was chosen to appear.
+The track first appeared on a limited edition of Enrique Iglesias' 1998 Spanish studio album Cosas del Amor and was released as a single in parts of Latin America and Europe.
+After attending one of Enrique's concerts in March 1999, Will Smith asked Iglesias to contribute to the soundtrack of his upcoming movie Wild Wild West and "Bailamos" was chosen to appear.
 The song quickly became most requested on pop radio in New York, Los Angeles and Miami.
 Due to the song's popularity, it was released as a single throughout the world.
-In English, "Bailamos" means "We Dance" (We Are Dancing).
+In English, "Bailamos" means "We Dance".
 In the United States, the song was seen as part of a wave of crossover music from Latin American singers and a general increase in interest in Latin music, which was started by Ricky Martin's release "Livin' la Vida Loca" as well as Carlos Santana's collaboration with Matchbox 20 frontman Rob Thomas of "Smooth".
 The success of "Bailamos" was a breakthrough for Iglesias, which enabled him to sign a multi-album deal with Interscope Records.
 The song would go on to appear on his debut English album Enrique, though slightly altered to fit with the sound of the album.
 The soundtrack version has a different arrangement in mix from the version of the album.

+Composition

+"Bailamos" has elements of flamenco and was written in the key of A minor.
+The bridge follows Andalusian Cadence with an introduction of E major.
+The guitar solo was played by Jesusin Cruz.